 Fire, Earthquake, Lockout, and Lockdown Drills

 Fire Drills: Your child’s safety is our number one priority.
 Cooper Mountain School conducts a monthly fire drill and all students receive instruction regarding the drill and evacuation of the building prior to the first event.
 At the beginning of the year, we notify students ahead of time so that we can teach appropriate safe behaviors.
 If an adult happens to be in the building during a fire drill, they are to follow the same procedures as staff and students.

 Earthquake Drills: At least twice yearly, we conduct a planned earthquake drill wherein students and staff, Drop, Cover, and Hold before evacuating the building.

-A Lockout is announced when a potentially threatening situation is happening off school grounds in the surrounding neighborhood or area.
+A Secure is announced when a potentially threatening situation is happening off school grounds in the surrounding neighborhood or area.
 The school and our law enforcement agencies want to prevent any danger from entering the school by keeping all students inside and by locking all exterior doors.
 The Beaverton School District posts the information as a banner on their website.

 Lockdown Drills: During a Lockdown drill, students move to a corner of the classroom with their teacher and remain silent.
 All teaching stops, as we want to be able to communicate clearly and safely with students should they need to take action.
 During a Lockdown drill outside, students freeze at the double whistle, look to the supervising staff member, and then move to a corner of the playground in preparation to exit the grounds upon the staff member’s signal.
 We practice a Lockdown drill at least twice yearly.

 A Lockdown is a response to an incident inside the school building that presents itself as a threat to students and staff.
 To reduce exposure to the threat, movement within the building is minimized, students take shelter in the nearest classroom space, and all interior and exterior doors are closed and locked.
 When a school is in lockout or lockdown, no one is admitted inside the building.
 The Beaverton School District will post the information as a banner on their website.
 Real life lockouts are often initiated by law enforcement.